Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-If you’re carrying a debt that’s collecting high interest, a balance transfer credit card with a promotional offer can be a great way to repay your debt without interest.
-But like all good things, the promotional offer can’t last forever.
-Once your promotional period ends, the revert rate rate — or purchase rate — kicks on any remaining balance, ranging from 14% to 26%.
+A balance transfer credit card with a promotional offer can be a great way to repay your debt without interest.
+Once your promotional period ends, however, the revert rate — usually the purchase or cash advance rate — kicks on any remaining balance, ranging from around 14% to 26%.

 When will I have to pay the revert rate?

-If your balance transfer credit card comes with a promotional offer, the 0% or low interest on balance transfers will only be available for a set period of time — usually between 6 to 21 months, depending on the card and offer.
+If your balance transfer credit card comes with a promotional offer, the 0% or low interest intro on balance transfers will only be available for a set period of time — usually between six to 21 months, depending on the card and offer.

-Once this promotional offer ends, you’ll be required to pay the revert rate on any remaining balances.
-This is the standard purchase rate that’s usually much higher than the promotional offer interest rate.
+Once this promotional offer ends, you’re required to pay the revert rate on any remaining balances.
+This is the standard purchase rate or cash advance rate, and it’s usually much higher than the promotional rate.

-Always make sure to check what the revert rate is and when it will kick in before applying for a balance transfer credit card.
-You can find this information within the terms and service statement relevant to your card.
-Once you’ve worked this out, consider how much debt you have, the length of the promotional offer and how much you’ll have to pay to consolidate the entire debt before the revert rate rolls in.
+Before applying for a balance transfer credit card, check the terms and service statement for what the revert rate range is and when it kicks in.
+Consider the amount of debt you have, the length of the promotional offer and how much you’ll have to pay each month to pay off the entire debt before the revert rate rolls in.

 Can I extend the promotional interest rate?

 You could.
-If you negotiate with the credit card company before you open a new account with a promotional period, you could try to get it extended — for example negotiate 0% from 12 to 21 months.
-It can’t hurt to ask.
+If you negotiate with the credit card company before you open a new account with a promotional period, you could try to get it extended — for example negotiate a 0% intro APR from 12 to 21 months.
+It never hurts to ask.

 However, if you’ve already made the transfer and your promotional time is almost up, it’s harder to negotiate a longer 0% promotional period.
-Credit card companies offer 0% promotional periods to hook you into you getting their card.
-They’re depending on you to make purchases and cary a balance so they can make money.
-They really don’t have any motivation to keep you at 0% when the revert rate is right around the corner.
+Credit card companies offer 0% promotional periods to hook you into getting the card.
+They aren’t motivated to keep you at a 0% intro APR when the revert rate is right around the corner.

-So what can you do if you’re at the end of your promotional period and still have a balance?
-If you’ve been a loyal customer and make on-time payments, you could try to negotiate a lower revert rate by threatening to transfer your balance to another card.
+So, what can you do if you’re at the end of your promotional period and still have a balance?
+If you’ve been a loyal customer who consistently makes on-time payments, you could try to negotiate a lower revert rate by expressing interest in transferring your balance to another provider.
 Credit card companies can’t make money if they lose customers.

-Can I transfer the remaining balance onto another balance transfer credit card?
+Can I transfer the remaining balance onto another card?

-You can, as long as it’s not with the same card issuer.
-If you’ve come to the end of your 0% promotional period, you might be tempted to use another credit card with a 0% promotional period.
 Though there are no restrictions, transferring your debt on to yet another card could hurt your credit score.
-Every time you apply for a new card, a hard pull is done on your credit.
-You’ll also need to consider the transfer limit a new credit card and if the entire transfer, plus any fees, exceed the limit.
+Every time you apply for a new card, a hard pull is done on your credit, which lowers it by a few points.
+Also consider if the entire transfer, plus fees, will exceed the limit of a new card.

 Frequently asked questions